PhungDucKien/excelium/slate/source/includes/_web_api.md

 name | the name of the cookie
 text | the value to match with the result

-## Verify Cookie Contain
+## Verify Cookie Match

-Verifies that all cookies of the current page under test contains the given value.
+Verifies that all cookies of the current page under test matches the given value.
 When the verify fails, the test will continue execution, logging the failure.

 ### Usage

 `
-verifyCookieContain(text)
+verifyCookieMatch(text)
 `

 ### Parameters